terraform-google-modules/terraform-example-foundation/README.md

 │   │   ├── org-audit-logs
 │   │   └── org-billing-logs
 │   ├── monitoring
-│   │   ├── org-monitoring-nonprod
+│   │   ├── org-monitoring-non-production
-│   │   └── org-monitoring-prod
+│   │   └── org-monitoring-production
 │   └── networking
-│       ├── org-shared-vpc-nonprod
+│       ├── org-shared-vpc-non-production
-│       └── org-shared-vpc-prod
+│       └── org-shared-vpc-production
 └── example-business-unit
     └── example-team
-        ├── nonprod
+        ├── non-production
-        │   └── sample-standard-nonprod
+        │   └── sample-standard-non-production
-        └── prod
+        └── production
-            ├── sample-single-prod
+            ├── sample-single-production
-            └── sample-standard-prod
+            └── sample-standard-production
 ```
 ### Branching strategy

-There are three main named branches - `dev`, `nonprod` and `prod` that reflect the corresponding environments.
+There are three main named branches - `development`, `non-production` and `production` that reflect the corresponding environments.
 These branches should be [protected](https://docs.github.com/en/github/administering-a-repository/about-protected-branches).
-When the CI pipeline (Jenkins/CloudBuild) runs on a particular named branch (say for instance `dev`), only the corresponding environment (`dev`) is applied.
-An exception is the `shared` environment which is only applied when triggered on the `prod` branch.
+When the CI pipeline (Jenkins/CloudBuild) runs on a particular named branch (say for instance `development`), only the corresponding environment (`development`) is applied.
+An exception is the `shared` environment which is only applied when triggered on the `production` branch.
 This is because any changes in the `shared` environment may affect resources in other environments and can have adverse effects if not validated correctly.

-Development happens on feature/bugfix branches (which can be named `feature/new-foo`, `bugfix/fix-bar` etc) and when complete, a [pull request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or [merge request (MR)](https://docs.gitlab.com/ee/user/project/merge_requests/) can be opened targeting the `dev` branch.
-This will trigger the CI pipeline to perform a plan and validate against all environments (`dev`, `nonprod`, `shared` and `prod`).
-Once code review is complete and changes are validated, this branch can be merged into `dev`.
-This will trigger a CI pipeline that applies the latest changes in the `dev` branch on the `dev` environment.
+Development happens on feature/bugfix branches (which can be named `feature/new-foo`, `bugfix/fix-bar` etc) and when complete, a [pull request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or [merge request (MR)](https://docs.gitlab.com/ee/user/project/merge_requests/) can be opened targeting the `development` branch.
+This will trigger the CI pipeline to perform a plan and validate against all environments (`development`, `non-production`, `shared` and `production`).
+Once code review is complete and changes are validated, this branch can be merged into `development`.
+This will trigger a CI pipeline that applies the latest changes in the `development` branch on the `development` environment.

-Once validated in `dev`, changes can be promoted to `nonprod` by opening a PR/MR targeting the `nonprod` branch and merging them.
-Similarly changes can be promoted from `nonprod` to `prod`.
+Once validated in `development`, changes can be promoted to `non-production` by opening a PR/MR targeting the `non-production` branch and merging them.
+Similarly changes can be promoted from `non-production` to `production`.

 ## Contributing